Modified on June 21st, 2018 at 02:55 pm

 Jedicut is quite unique in that it can do CAD/CAM and Machine Controller, but only on Windows.
 If you want to use it as a controller as well you’ll need a computer with the old parallel or an adapter card Check my post on the parallel port .
 You need to add the aerofoil data points, but there are lots of free sources for this.
 This is one of the main ones http://m-selig.ae.illinois.edu/ads/coord_database.html .
 Get a DAT file, something like the clarky.dat to load into the airfoil section.

 JediCut is French software and there are a few translations missing but its not to difficult to work out.
 There are two ways to use the software.
 Connect your PC’s parallel port to your controller and let JediCut do everything.
 Or use the gcode plugin option to just get the G-code generated and then load into LinuxCNC or Mach3.
 Mach 3 will do 500 lines of g-code for free.
-Sounds a lot but you’d be surprised how lines of g-code it takes to make a part, when it reaches 500 it just stops.
+Sounds a lot but you’d be surprised how many lines of g-code it takes to make a part, when it reaches 500 it just stops.

 For a free program is does a pretty good job but it needs time to learn it and is not as polished as the paid options.

 This is from http://swarfer.co.za/rc/wire/index.php and is a CAD/CAM option.
-This one require you to register to get the g-code but David has rewritten the code in Python and can be downloaded for here https://github.com/swarfer/winggcode It will work on LinuxCNC from the Axis interface and includes washout in the new version.
-David has kindly sent me details and how to run the code as an add in for LinuxCNC.
+This one requires you to register to get the g-code but David has rewritten the code in Python and can be downloaded for here https://github.com/swarfer/winggcode It will work on LinuxCNC from the Axis interface and includes washout in the new version.
+David has kindly sent me details and how to run the code as an add-in for LinuxCNC.
 It will run on windows but you will need the Python interpreter which is free from https://www.python.org/downloads/

 Software for 3 Axis Router